 Parameter Description Hostname Enter up to 64 alphanumeric characters for the name of your Switch.
 The hostname should be the combination of the digit or the alphabet or hyphens (-) or underscores ().
-DHCP Client Select Enable to allow the Switch to automatically get an IP address from a DHCP server.
-Click Renew to have the Switch re-get an IP address from the DHCP server.
+Management VLAN Enter a VLAN ID used for Switch management purposes.
+IPv4 Settings DHCP Client Select Enable to allow the Switch to automatically get an IP address from a DHCP server.
+Click Renew to have the Switch reget an IP address from the DHCP server.
 Select Disable if you want to configure the Switch's IP address manually.
-Static IP Address Enter the IP address of your Switch in dotted decimal notation.
+Static IP Address Configures a IPv4 address for your Switch in dotted decimal notation.
 For example, 192.168.0.254.
 Subnet Mask Enter the IP subnet mask of your Switch in dotted decimal notation for example 255.255.255.0.
 Default Gateway Enter the IP address of the default outgoing gateway in dotted decimal notation, for example 192.168.1.1.
-Management VLAN Enter a VLAN ID used for Switch management purposes.
-Apply Click Apply to take effect the settings.
-Refresh Click Refresh to begin configuring this screen afresh.
+Apply Click this button to take effect the settings.
+Refresh Click this button to reset the fields to the last setting.